sindresorhus/on-change/readme.md

 Type: `Function`

 Function that gets called anytime the object changes.

-Provides three args:
+The function receives three arguments:
-1. A path to the value that was changed
+1. A path to the value that was changed.
-2. The new value at the path
+2. The new value at the path.
-3. The previous value at the path
+3. The previous value at the path.

-Context (this) is set to the original object passed to onChange (with Proxy)
+The context (this) is set to the original object passed to `onChange` (with Proxy).

 ## Use-case